More Detailed Information about the Legislative Process

 The Sergeant at Arms of the Senate is responsible for keeping order in and around the chamber, ensuring that only authorized persons are permitted on the floor, and handling other duties as directed by the Majority Leader.
 The Sergeant at Arms is also responsible to maintain the Senate's chamber, private caucus room, kitchen, and meeting rooms for committees.
 The Deputy Sergeant at Arms and the Assistant Sergeants at Arms act as the Senate doorkeepers, preserve order in the Senate chamber, and provide other assistance to the Sergeant at Arms.

 In addition to these major Senate officers, there are a number of employees hired to perform miscellaneous functions.
 Legislative assistants, clerks, and other staff are appointed to their positions by the Secretary of the Senate via a one-house resolution.
-In the Assembly, these are referred to a attachés; in the Senate, session staff.
+In the Assembly, these are referred to as attachés; in the Senate, session staff.
 The number of officers and employees of the Senate and the Assembly is determined each session by each respective house.

 Legislative Officers: Assembly

 The presiding officer of the Nevada Assembly is the Speaker.
 Unlike the President of the Senate, the Speaker of the Assembly is elected from among the membership of the Assembly.
-The 2015 Assembly Standing Rules provide that the Speaker shall, among other things: (1) preserve order and decorum and have general direction of the chamber; (2) decide all questions of order, subject to each member's right to appeal; (3) have the right to assign the duties of the Chair to any member for up to one legislative day; (4) have the power to accredit the persons who act as representatives of the news media and assign their seats; (5) sign all bills and resolutions passed by the Legislature and all subpoenas issued by the Assembly or any committee thereof; and (6) vote on final passage of a bill or resolution.
+The 2015 Assembly Standing Rules provide that the Speaker shall, among other things: (1) preserve order and decorum and have general direction of the chamber; (2) decide all questions of order, subject to each member's right to appeal; (3) have the right to assign the duties of the Chair to any member for up to one legislative day; (4) have the power to accredit the persons who act as representatives of the news media and assign their seats; (5) sign all bills and resolutions passed or adopted by the Legislature and all subpoenas issued by the Assembly or any committee thereof; and (6) vote on final passage of a bill or resolution.
 The Speaker is not required to vote in ordinary legislative proceedings except when such a vote would be decisive.
 In all yea and nay votes, the Speaker's name is required to be called last.
 The Speaker is third in the line of succession to the governorship, behind the Lieutenant Governor and President Pro Tempore of the Senate.
 The tenures of the President Pro Tempore and the Speaker continue beyond the end of the session and until their successors are designated after the general election.

 It has been customary for the Assembly to elect a Speaker Pro Tempore to preside in the temporary absence of the Speaker.
 This officer's duties are comparable to those of the President Pro Tempore of the Senate, exclusive of the right of succession to the governorship.
 Assembly Standing Rule No. 1 requires that if a permanent vacancy occurs in the office of Speaker, the Assembly shall select a new Speaker.